whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 - Richard Y. Chappell (2012).
 [Fittingness: The Sole Normative Primitive](https://dx.doi.org/10.1111/j.1467-9213.2012.00075.x). _Philosophical Quarterly_.
 62(249): 684–704.
 - Richard Y. Chappell.
 [Consequentialism: Core and Expansion](https://www.dropbox.com/s/2liyjg119f5mogv/Chappell-CoreConsequentialism.pdf?dl=0), forthcoming in D. Copp, C. Rosati, and T. Rulli (eds.). _The Oxford Handbook of Normative Ethics_.
 Oxford University Press.

-[^1]: This definition applies to a fixed-population setting, where one’s actions do not affect the number or identity of people.
-There are utilitarian theories that differ in how they deal with variable-population settings.
-This is a technical issue, relevant to the discussion of [population ethics](/population-ethics).
 [^2]: Some other cases where labels can be misleading: herbal tea is not a type of tea; a plastic flower is not a type of flower; and the flying lemur is not a lemur and does not fly.
 [^3]:
     For instance, Hooker writes: “The viability of this defense of rule-consequentialism against the incoherence objection may depend in part on what the argument for rule-consequentialism is supposed to be.
 The defense seems less viable if the argument for rule-consequentialism starts from a commitment to consequentialist assessment.
 For starting with such a commitment seems very close to starting from an overriding commitment to maximize the expected good.
 The defence against the incoherence objection seems far more secure, however, if the argument for rule-consequentialism is that this theory does better than any other moral theory at specifying an impartial justification for intuitively plausible moral rules.”

     Hooker, B. (2016).
 [Rule Consequentialism](https://plato.stanford.edu/archives/win2016/entries/consequentialism-rule/), In Zalta, E. N. (ed.). _The Stanford Encyclopedia of Philosophy_.

-[^4]: More specifically, it holds that positive well-being is the only intrinsic good, and negative well-being is the only intrinsic bad.
-Assigning further value to (for instance, more equal) distributions of well-being goes beyond welfarism, by treating something other than well-being itself as intrinsically valuable.
+[^4]: Assigning further value to (for instance, more equal) distributions of well-being goes beyond welfarism, by treating something other than well-being itself as intrinsically valuable.
 [^5]: Sidgwick, H. (1874). _[The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf)_.
-Bennett, J. (ed.)., p.
-186
+Bennett, J. (ed.), p.
+186.
-[^6]: Practical reasons to endorse some moderate degree of partiality include avoidance of burn-out, and your being in an especially good position to help, for instance, your own child.
-See Jackson, F. (1991).
-[Decision-theoretic consequentialism and the nearest and dearest objection](https://dx.doi.org/10.1086/293312). _Ethics_, 101 (3): 461-482.
-[^7]: This definition is adapted from Bostrom, N. (2011).
-[Infinite Ethics](https://www.nickbostrom.com/ethics/infinite.pdf). _Analysis and Metaphysics_, 10: 9–59.
+[^6]: See [The Special Obligations Objection](/objections-to-utilitarianism/special-obligations/) for further discussion.

 [^8]: In principle, other aggregation methods (like multiplication or something more complex) are conceivable.
 But we focus here on the additive form of aggregationism, since that is by far the most common view.
 [^9]: This definition applies to a fixed-population setting, where one’s actions do not affect the number or identity of people.
 There are aggregationist theories that differ in how they deal with variable-population settings.
-This is a technical issue, relevant to the discussion of [population ethics](/population-ethics).
+This is a technical issue, relevant to the discussion of [population ethics](/population-ethics) in Chapter 5.
 [^10]:
-    Parfit (2003) further argues that anti-aggregative principles implausibly endorse choices that, when iterated sufficiently many times across the population, would make everyone worse off.
+    Derek Parfit further argues that anti-aggregative principles implausibly endorse choices that, when iterated sufficiently many times across the population, would make everyone worse off.

     Parfit, D. (2003).
 [Justifiability to each person](https://dx.doi.org/10.1046/j.1467-9329.2003.00229.x).
 Ratio, 16(4): 368–390.

-[^11]: When we talk about populations, we mean total populations: not just how many people are alive at a specific time, but consideration of all people across all time.
 [^12]: The notion of a positive life, which is critical for the total view, only makes sense relative to a zero point on the well-being scale.
 This zero point is the threshold above which life becomes “worth living”.
 A “neutral life”, at well-being level 0, is neither “worth living” nor “not worth living”.
 This may be either a life with no value or disvalue, or a life with exactly as much value as disvalue.
 For discussion of the subtleties surrounding the concept of a life “worth living”, see Broome, J. (2004). _[Weighing Lives](https://doi.org/10.1093/019924376X.001.0001)_.
-Oxford: Oxford University Press., pp. 66–68.
+Oxford: Oxford University Press, pp. 66–68.
 [^13]:
     But note that it does not straightforwardly match what Bentham and Mill meant by utilitarianism.
 For example, Bentham said that actions should be evaluated “according to the tendency” by which they increase or decrease well-being.
 Similarly, Mill argued that “actions are right in proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness”.
     Bentham, J. (1789). _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_.
-Bennett, J. (ed.)., p.
+Bennett, J. (ed.), p.
 7.
     Mill, J. S. (1863). _[Utilitarianism](https://www.earlymoderntexts.com/assets/pdfs/mill1863.pdf)_.
-Bennett, J. (ed.)., p.
+Bennett, J. (ed.), p.
 5.

 [^14]: Blame can be thought of as either an attitude (of moral disapproval) or an action (expressing such disapproval).
 Blaming actions are, for utilitarians, like any other action in that they should only be performed if they serve to promote well-being.
 Excessive blame would likely have bad consequences, because it discourages people from even trying.
 Instead, we should usually praise people who take steps in the right direction.
 On the moral assessment of attitudes, see the discussion of global vs hybrid utilitarianism below.
 [^15]: